lukrencijus/LAMP-LEMP/LEMP/document.md

 # mariadb

-It was a challenge finding information for installing mariadb from source
+Finding information on installing MariaDB from source was difficult.
+Had to piece together the process from various sources.

 https://otland.net/threads/how-to-build-and-install-mariadb-from-source-and-how-to-secure-your-database.288895/